 This, then, was the galaxy of political talent, the carnival of rage, hypocrisy and ambition, that was laid out for our choice and consumption.
-The candidates spanned the entire British political spectrum; indeed, went some way beyond it at both ends.
-There were 16 of them which I think was then a record.
-It would have been 17 but the Democratic Monarchist, White Resident and Road Safety candidate Lieutenant Commander Bill Boaks (a man whose achievements included having roller-skated from London to Paris) was unable to participate after being knocked down by a taxi shortly before the nominations closed.
+The candidates spanned the entire British political spectrum, indeed went some way beyond it at both ends.
+There were 16 of them which was then a record.
+It would have been 17 but for the fact that the Democratic Monarchist, White Resident and Road Safety candidate Lieutenant Commander Bill Boaks (a man whose achievements included having roller-skated from London to Paris) was unable to participate after being knocked down by a taxi shortly before the nominations closed.
 Like so many aspects of this by-election, truth was a good deal stranger than fiction and often just as difficult to believe.

-Vilified by the press and crucified by the other candidates, Tatchell was also unable to make a functional connection with the so-called traditional Labour voters whom, he appeared to believe, would flock to him merely because of the causes he espoused, which he believed to be self-evidently just and true.
+Vilified by the press and crucified by the other candidates, Tatchell was also unable to make a sufficient connection with the so-called traditional Labour voters whom, he perhaps believed, would flock to him because of the causes he espoused, which he believed to be self-evidently just and true.
 Mellish had been a very different kind of politician; a hard-nosed local from a family of dockers who had distinguished himself in the war and become a tough and effective whip and minister under Harold Wilson.
-An effete and militant young antipodean encouraging mass civil disobedience and promoting gay rights was hardly a like-for-like replacement.
+A militant young antipodean encouraging mass civil disobedience and promoting gay rights was hardly a like-for-like replacement.
 For decades, the population had voted for Mellish.
 Now everything had changed.
 Yuppies were moving in.
-Immigration was starting to cause concerns.
+Unemployment was high.
+Immigration was causing concern.
 The docks had died and something unimaginable was about to replace them, Militant Tendency, Labour’s strongly left-leaning faction, had taken over the local party.
 Thatcher and Scargill cast their long shadows over the land.
 The world was slipping anchor.
 Who would look after the area in these shifting times?
-Not, the public decided, Peter Tatchell.
+Not, the local public decided, Peter Tatchell.